 - While we tell you the plans we think are the best deals in the market, we don’t know the specifics of your circumstances.
 The decision ultimately has to rest with you on what the right plan and handset are.
 We just want to offer you an informed point of view in the hope it’ll help you.

-Does Whatphone cover every phone and plan in the market ?
+Does Whatphone cover every phone plan in the market ?

 - No we don’t.
-We cover our favourite mobile phone plan companies.
+We cover our favorite mobile phone plan companies.